Last Updated: April 8th, 2019 at 8:20 pm

 While physical trauma like broken bones and bruises leave their mark on the skin, psychological trauma isn't as easy to spot with the naked eye.
 However, this does not mean it's not present.
 Following a car crash, feelings of anxiety, depression, and anguish are common.
 These feelings of psychological trauma can be just as debilitating as the physical injuries sustained in an auto accident.
+While we prepare for Mental Health Month 2019 this May, we want to discuss Pain and Suffering, Psychological Trauma, and your rights.

 Defining Pain and Suffering